What is enterovirus D68 and how can I protect my child from it?

 - Avoid close contact with people who are sick.

-- Cover coughs and sneezes with a tissue or shirt sleeve.
+- Cover coughs and sneezes with a tissue or your elbow.

 - Clean and disinfect frequently touched surfaces, such as doorknobs, stair rails and toys.